New Kortright East Park Design

 Future park location between Ambrous Cr. and John Brabson Cr.Your voice is important!

-Between March 17 and April 6 share your feedback, ideas and preferences for park features and designs.
+Between March 17 and April 6 we asked for your feedback, ideas and preferences for park features and designs.

 • What area should the playground go in and what features should it have?